 The authors, therefore, suggest that anti-cytokine therapies may not be beneficial in the treatment of the disease.

 The researchers measured the levels of three inflammatory cytokines, tumor necrosis factor-alpha and interleukins 6 and 8 (IL-6, IL-8), in the blood of 46 COVID-19 patients.
 All of these patients were seriously ill, having severe acute respiratory infections and receiving mechanical ventilation.

-The team then compared their findings with those of people admitted to the ICU with other conditions: bacterial septic shock, cardiac arrest, or severe trauma, such as that sustained from an accident.
-These groups collectively contained 156 people.
+The team then compared their findings with those of people admitted to the ICU with other conditions: bacterial septic shock,

 The same technician performed all the measurements, using the same equipment and protocol.

 The researchers found significantly lower levels of cytokines in people with COVID-19, compared with those who had septic shock — a condition that causes a surge in cytokine levels.

 “The level of cytokines was significantly less elevated in COVID-19 patients than in patients with septic shock and [acute respiratory distress syndrome (ARDS)].
 Compared to patients with septic shock without ARDS, so without severe pulmonary disease, patients with COVID-19 also displayed markedly lower levels of IL-6 and IL-8,” explains the study’s first author, Matthijs Kox, an assistant professor of intensive care medicine.

 Instead, the cytokine levels seen in COVID-19 patients were closer to those in people who had come to the ICU due to trauma or cardiac arrest — issues that are not associated with cytokine storm.

 Based on their results, the researchers did not find COVID-19 to be associated with cytokine storm, in contrast to some previous findings.